craigmckeachie/handsonreact.com/docs/16-Hooks.md

   - Hooks are now available with the release of v16.8.0.
 - There are no plans to remove classes from React.
 - Hooks don’t replace your knowledge of React concepts.

+## Best Practice

+**Function components with hooks** are now considered a best practice in the React community.

+If you are starting a new project I would recommend using all function components with hooks and avoid writing class components.

+## Should I rewrite my class components?

+After learning that function components with hooks have become a best practice, the question becomes: should you should rewrite your existing class components (if you have them) to be function components?

+- As I mentioned previously, there are no plans to remove class components from React.
+- If your class components are working and you only need to make small bug fixes and find them easy to make I don't think it is worth the effort.
+- If you are finding it difficult for your team to grasp React and JavaScript (for example: the nuances of the this keyword) then it might be worth it to rewrite the components as functions.

 ## Hooks API